-Our PhD Program in Art History, designed to be small and highly selective, has graduates who are currently working as university teachers, program coordinators, museum professionals, and postdoctoral fellows.
-Our 35 current graduate students, in various stages of their studies, have also distinguished themselves through publications, public lectures and internationally competitive fellowships; they comprise an intrinsic part of the Department's intellectual life, most notably in our annual Graduate Student Symposium.
+Our Ph.D. program in Art History & Visual Culture is small by design and highly selective.
+Our graduate students, in various stages of their studies, have distinguished themselves through publications, public lectures, and internationally competitive fellowships.
+They comprise an intrinsic part of the department's intellectual life.

 Also adding to the richness and diversity of our department are students earning an interdisciplinary PhD in Computational Media, Arts & Cultures, an M.F.A. in Experimental and Documentary Arts and our M.A. students pursuing a degree in Digital Art History or Computational Media.
 We provide these students with the necessary tools to understand the global visual and material cultures of the past and present and with the skills to interpret them for the benefit of the broader community.